 The following information addresses questions from members of the University of Lynchburg community.

 How will the name change benefit the institution?

 The name University of Lynchburg clarifies our mission and accurately reflects the range and quality of our graduate and undergraduate programs.
 The adoption of university in our name represents a logical next step for the institution and will help to expand our market both in the United States and overseas.

 We already operate as a university, and our name should reflect that.
 It is a natural progression.
 The need to showcase our academic quality, along with changes in the marketplace, were key factors in the board’s decision to formally recognize Lynchburg as a university.

-At the board’s direction, as we carry out the academic restructuring, we will honor our long tradition as a liberal arts institution through the naming of the newly-formed arts and sciences division – the University of Lynchburg of Arts and Sciences.
+At the board’s direction, as we carry out the academic restructuring, we will honor our long tradition as a liberal arts institution through the naming of the newly-formed arts and sciences division – the Lynchburg College of Arts and Sciences.

 In order to grow enrollment, we seek to broaden our prospect pool both domestically and internationally.
 The term “university” is synonymous with higher education worldwide, whereas in many cultures, the word “college” is equated with high school or less prestigious institutions such as vocational or trade schools.
 International students may not consider Lynchburg as an option simply because of its “college” label.
 This was confirmed in focus group work with current international students.